 If you use a contactless credit or debit card, or a linked device such as a smart phone or watch, to pay for your journey the following information will be retained:

-- travel transaction history
+- travel history; and

 - financial transactions associated with your travel.

 Where relevant, the department may record information about your use of TransLink’s websites for statistical purposes and to improve your digital experience.
 As a general rule, unless you provide your information for a specific purpose, no attempt will be made to identify users or their browsing activities.

 The purposes for which we collect your information may include: